-"As you compare prices and products, take a moment to review the vendors' return policy to avoid any refund headaches after the holidays have passed, "advised Daniel O'Bannon,
+"As you compare prices and products, take a moment to review the vendors' information.
+Read other consumer reviews online about that company's customer service.
+If something looks fishy, maybe that deal is too good to be true," cautioned Daniel O'Bannon, Division Director.

-Division Director.